bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 Finally, create the Seagate Central upgrade image with the following commands.

-    tar -czvf Debian-for-SC.img rfs.squashfs uImage config.ser
+    tar -czvf Debian-Bullseye-Seagate-Central.img rfs.squashfs uImage config.ser

-The resultant "Debian-for-SC.img" file can now be used to upgrade the Seagate Central as per the normal web based management tool procedure followed up by the steps in the main README.md file in this project.
-The image should be in the order of about 120MB in size.
+The resultant "Debian-Bullseye-Seagate-Central.img" file should be in the order of about 130MB in size.

 This image can now be used to install Debian on a Seagate Central, in conjunction with the instructions in the README.md file in this project.